dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

   correspond to assignments of variables that satisfy all constraints.
 * Sampler: classical :class:`~dimod.reference.samplers.ExactSolver` and then
   :class:`~dwave.system.samplers.DWaveSampler`.
-* Compute resource: first a local CPU then a D-Wave system.
+* Compute resource: first a local CPU then a D-Wave quantum computer.